surister/queryzen/queryzen-docs/docs/concepts/zen.md

 LIMIT 10
 ```

-What if the query reflects the input from a user, or you simply don't want to re-deploy every time
+What if the query needs an input from the user, or you simply don't want to re-deploy every time
-you want to change the height, let's parametrize the query, additionally let's add default values.
+you want to change a parameter, let's parametrize the query, additionally let's add default values.

 ```sql